Stewartstown Railroad: Present day

 The Stewartstown later ran as a heritage railroad but ceased operating again in 2004.
 Until then, former president and shareholder George M. Hart had advanced the railroad with his funds to keep it afloat.
 After Hart died in 2008, his will stipulated that his executors should collect the debt, over $350,000, owed to his estate.
 While the railroad agreed that his contributions were loans, they also believed the debt would be forgiven after his death.
 The Bucks County Historical Society, a beneficiary of Hart's estate, demanded immediate payment while the railroad proposed a five-year repayment plan.

 In July 2011, the estate filed an Adverse Abandonment application with the Surface Transportation Board, which was granted in November 2012.
 This allowed the estate to start foreclosue proceedings on the railroad and sell its assets.
 Eventually donors came forward to pay off the debt in 2013.

 In 2006, when the railroad had been dormant for two years, a Friends group organized to help restore service.
 By 2008, the Stewartstown station was reopened for visitors and limited excursion service was restored later that year.
 The rail line's reactivation was not without some opposition: the local newspaper applauded preservation of the historic buildings but argued that conversion to a rail trail would be more cost-effective and draw more users.
 By 2015, the railroad had a crew of volunteers working on operations.

-Currently, passenger and tourist trains operate out of the 1914 Stewartstown Railroad Station, for either Coach rides or Caboose rides, approximately a mile and a half down the line and back.
+Currently, passenger and tourist trains operate out of the 1914 Stewartstown Railroad Station, for either Coach rides or Caboose rides, approximately two miles down the line and back.
 Former Reading Railroad coach 1341 was returned to service in December 2016 and in June 2018 a new open air car owned and built by the Friends of the Stewartstown Railroad, Inc. was available.
 In January 2021, it acquired a former Missouri-Kansas-Texas Railroad maintenance car that it was adapting for handicap access.

 Motorcar rides operate out of the Stewartstown Railroad Station and run the entire length of the 7.4-mile line.
 Approximately one weekend a month motorcar trains run from Stewartstown to New Freedom, and return.

 The Railroad offers holiday specific trains, such as Easter Bunny Trains, Fall Foliage Runs, Halloween Trains, and Santa Trains.

 The Shrewsbury Railroad Station, Stewartstown Railroad Station, and Stewartstown Engine House at Stewartstown are listed on the National Register of Historic Places in York County, Pennsylvania.
 Also listed are the Deer Creek Bridge, Ridge Road Bridge, Stone Arch Road Bridge, and Valley Road Bridge.